by Michael Hoppstädter

 Scientific Consultant (Brain Products)

-Would you like to statically explore all time-points, all electrodes for all experimental conditions in less than one hour?
+Would you like to statistically explore all time-points, all electrodes for all experimental conditions in less than one hour?
 BESA Statistics is an easy to use stand-alone application to calculate non-parametric permutation statistics for EEG, MEG and source imaging data.
 The newest version 2.0 released in July 2015 is directly compatible with the BrainVision native format which allows you to do all your data processing in BrainVision Analyzer 2 and then switch to BESA Statistics for statistical evaluation of your neurophysiological data.

 The following article should give you an overview on the statistical procedures used in BESA statistics, how the data is handled and finally a recipe what you have to do in Analyzer 2 to export your data to BESA Statistics.